hristina-staykova/React.js-test/readme.md

   term.
 - An empty search input should always make the list show all items (title & description).
 - If no title or description matched show an empty state (e.g.: no results found)

-## Note

-- don't forget to save your changes by pressing above save button (or cmd+s), which will also fork the project and generate a new project URL.
-- Let us know when you are done by replying to our email in which we invited you to this challenge.
-  Don't forget to include the link to your codesandbox project.
-- there is no time limit as we generally don't believe that stress will lead to better results.
-  However, it should take you less than 1 hour to complete this exercise.
-- We'll validate your submission by checking if your code is doing what it should do.
-  We'll also inspect your style and attention to detail.
-So make sure your code is nicely structured, and generally readable.
-And the UI should be user-friendly and pleasant to look at.

-HAPPY CODING! :-)